Table of Contents

 In contrast to the somatic nervous system, the tissues that are innervated by the ANS also keep running while damaged.
 The heart, for example, keeps beating if it is isolated from its vegetative nerve fibers.
-Smooth muscle cells of the gastrointestinal tract contract independently and rhythmically, and glands produce several substances without being controlled via the ANS.
+Smooth muscle cells of the gastrointestinal tract contract independently and rhythmically, and the glands produce several substances without being controlled via the ANS.
 For this reason, most autonomous responses cannot be deliberately changed or suppressed by a significant rate.

 Horner’s Syndrome describes the damaged sympathetic nerves of one side of the face, which affects the sympathetic output of the superior cervical ganglion.
 This can be caused by an injury, a disease or a hereditary mutation.
 A commonly examined scenario is where Horner´s syndrome can present in a Pancoast lung tumor – its metastatic spread can invade the sympathetic chain and cause this syndrome.

-Horner’s Syndrome is characterized by the following symptoms:
+Horner’s syndrome is characterized by the following symptoms: